-Shu is an immortal being who came to be worshipped by the early civilization of Africa aproximetly 10 years ago.
-He is a memeber of the Ennead, the son of Atum Ra, the husband of the Goddess Tefnut, the father of Geb and Nut and the grandfather of Ausir, Auset, Nephthys and Set.
+Shu is an immortal being who came to be worshipped by the early civilizations of Africa aproximetly 10 thousand years ago.
+He is a member of the Ennead, the son of Atum Ra, the husband of the Goddess Tefnut, the father of Geb and Nut and the grandfather of Ausir, Auset, Nephthys and Set.
 He is considered to be the patron god of air (wind)

 In Heliopolitan theology, Atum created the first couple of the Ennead, Shu and Tefnut by masturbating or by spitting.

 Shu (Su) was the god of light and air and as such personified the wind and the earth’s atmosphere.
 As the god of light he represented the illumination of the primordial darkness and marked the separation between day and night and between the world of the living and the world of the dead.
 As the god of air, he represented the space between the earth and the heavens, and gave the breath of life to all living creatures.
 As a god of the wind, sailors invoked him to provide the good wind to power their boats.
 The clouds were considered to be his bones, and he supported the ladder by which the deceased souls could reach the heavens.

 His children Geb and Nut were infatuated with each other, and remained locked in a perpetual embrace smothering the life between them.
 Shu intervened and held Nut (the sky) above him separating her from his son Geb (the earth).
 Thus Shu created the atmosphere which allowed life to flourish.
 Four pillars located at the cardinal points of the world helped Shu maintain the separation of earth and sky, and were known as the “Pillars of Shu”.